HDNonni/HeadStart/readme.md

-Using HeadStart JavaScript to increase understanding of javaScript
+Using HeadFirst JavaScript to increase understanding of javaScript

 Steps